aharonium/opensiddur.org/posts/HTML/prayers/collective-welfare/government/prayer-for-king-charles-ii-by-rabbi-jacob-jehudah-leon-1675.html.md

 <body>
 Title: הַנּוֺתֵן תְּשׁוּעָה | A Prayer for the Prosperitie of his Royal Majestie (King Charles II) delivered by Rabbi Jacob Jehudah Leon (1675)<br />
 Primary contributor: aharon.varady<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=12159">http://opensiddur.org/?p=12159</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=12159">http://opensiddur.org/?p=12159</a>
 <p />
 <hr />